Ghee recipe, Homemade ghee from butter recipe, Homemade ghee recipe

-Homemade ghee recipe, homemade ghee from butter.
+Homemade ghee recipe, ghee recipe, homemade ghee from butter recipe.
 An aromatic and delicious homemade ghee which smells and tastes better than the store bought ghee.

 Once in a month, I would make ghee at home.
 When my husband’s comes home, he will ask me “Nithi, is it a ghee day?”
 When I make ghee, my house will have the aroma of ghee.
-Moreover, I add curry leaves to the ghee and it would enhance the flavor more.
-I like ghee with the flavor of curry leaves but Sanvi doesn’t.
-She will simply avoid it so these days, I make ghee without using curry leaves.
+Moreover, I add curry leaves or drumstick leaves to ghee and it would enhance the flavor.
+Some would also add a drop of curd or buttermilk.

 Homemade ghee VERSUS Store bought ghee